Memory that learns what works. So you can do more of it.

 v0.2.1 - Action-Effectiveness KG + Enhanced Retrieval + Benchmarks

-November 2025 - 3rd Knowledge Graph learns tool effectiveness, state-of-the-art retrieval, 100% accuracy on benchmarks
+November 2025 - 3rd Knowledge Graph learns tool effectiveness, enhanced retrieval pipeline

 Release Notes →